-Utility companies at this time became increasingly interested in the potential for increasing electricity quality and reliability.
-The best way to do this was by quickly detecting anomalies in quality throughout a power grid by means of synchronized detection and comparison.
+Utility companies at this time helped increase electricity quality and reliability.
+A great way to do this was by quickly detecting anomalies in quality throughout a power grid by means of synchronized detection and comparison.
 These synchronized measurements are carried out with devices called synchrophasors.

 The 2012 book, Smart Grid Communications and Networking, describes a project led by the Bonneville Power Administration (BPA), a federal agency based in the Pacific Northwest.
 Beginning in the early 1990s, BPA started installing a network of sensors on its grid to enable high-speed monitoring and control of extensive geographic areas using synchrophasors.